-- 7. Responsible for the submission of all grant applications to ViaSport, Community Gaming Grants and other funding agencies as required. - 8.
-Attends all Board and Annual General Meetings and provides a written report. - 9.
-Assists the Vice-President as required in all matters pertaining to SSBC insurance and other professional matters. - 10.
-Provides input to the annual review of Association staff. - 11.
-Coordinates payroll for Association staff. - 12.
-Ensures payment of all approved invoices and that deposits are made in a timely manner. - D. SECRETARY: In addition to those duties described in Bylaw 9.4, the following shall apply: - 1.
-Ensures that the minutes of all meetings of the Association and the Board are kept. - 2.
-In partnership with the Sport Administrator, oversees the preparation of newsletters and other communications to the membership for inclusion on the Association's website. - 3.
-Attends all Board and Annual General Meetings. - 4.
-Provides input to the annual review of Association staff. - 5.
+- d.
+Ensures that the minutes of all meetings of the Association and the Board are kept - e.
+Attends all Board and Annual General Meetings. - f.
+Provides input to the annual review of Association staff. - 6.
+Ensures that the minutes of all meetings of the Association and the Board are kept. - 7.
+In partnership with the Sport Administrator, oversees the preparation of newsletters and other communications to the membership for inclusion on the Association's website. - 8.
+Attends all Board and Annual General Meetings. - 9.
+Provides input to the annual review of Association staff. - 10.
 In conjunction with the Sport Administrator and Executive Director, coordinates the Annual General Meeting